thrushlang/thrushc/COMMANDS.md

 • --debug-clang-command Displays the generated command for Clang in the phase of linking.
 • --debug-gcc-commands Displays the generated command for GCC in the phase of linking.

+• --clean-build Clean the compiler build folder that holds everything.
 • --clean-tokens Clean the compiler folder that holds the lexical analysis tokens.
 • --clean-assembler Clean the compiler folder containing emitted assembler.
 • --clean-llvm-ir Clean the compiler folder containing the emitted LLVM IR.